 - It helps them to assess their own ability.

 - It gives them a greater personal investment in their playing.

 - It allows them to practice time management skills.

 Effective ways to encourage your child’s motivation to practice music starts with helping your child determine what skills they want to work on and what aims they want to achieve.
 Then, sit down with them and help them pick the times they feel would work best for them.
 From there, it’s less a matter of forcing them to play and more a matter of holding them accountable to their own plan.

 Kids come to music because they want to be creative, so rote practice can feel like drudgery.
 For these kids, it’s essential to emphasize the imaginative side of practicing.
 Yes, you’re learning to play the right notes at the right time.
 But practice is also the time to explore the emotions and meaning of a piece of music.
 The musician can decide on their interpretation.
 When you open a child’s eyes to this approach, practice will feel less like practice and more like a jam session to them.

 It may sound easy, but the role of being your kid’s number one fan can be a little more complicated than it seems.
 Of course, you want to show you believe in them and want to listen to them play.
 At the same time, you don’t want to put such high expectations on them that you feed into a perfectionist mindset.
 The best thing you can do is to be a good listener.
 Hear them out on their struggles and become the audience for their music.

-Part of being your child’s superfan is making sure they have the tools they need to explore their art.
+Part of your child’s motivation to practice music is having you as a superfan.
+That’s why you should make sure they have the tools they need to explore their art.
 That’s why here at Eliason Music, we provide all the instruction your kid needs, including private online piano lessons.
 You just need to focus on being their cheerleader.
 We’ll do the rest.